-The estimated total population of Austria was 8,623,073 in July of 2015, of which 25% was found in its capital city of Vienna.
+The estimated total population of Austria was 8,858,775 in 2019, of which 25% was found in its capital city of Vienna.
 The cities of Graz, Linz, Salzburg, and Innsbruck all have more than 100,000 in population with the rest of Austria’s cities having populations of under 100,000.
 Its diverse population includes around 1.27 million foreign-born residents that make up 15.2% of the country’s population.
-There are an estimated 415,000 naturalized citizens, born of foreign parents residing in the country.
-Germans, Turkish Kurds, Slovenes, Croats, Serbs, and Bosniaks all add up to around 5.1% of Austria’s population.
-Roman Catholics make up 74% of the population while protestants make up 5%.
-Atheists constitute an estimate 12% of the Austrian population, and most of the rest are either Muslim, Jewish, or Jehovah’s Witnesses.
+Here is a list of the most populated cities in Austria.

 Urban Economics In Austria

-Second on the list is the city of Graz, a university city in the state of Styria with a population of 273,838 individuals.
-It offers jobs in hospitals, museums, and tourism.
+Second in population is the city of Graz, a university city in the state of Styria with a population of 273,838 individuals.
+Despite its relatively small population, it is home to six different universities.

 Trends for the Future of Austria's Demography